koyeb/koyeb-github-runner-scheduler/README.md

-# koyeb-github-runner-executor
+# koyeb-github-runner-scheduler

-koyeb-github-runner-executor is a golang HTTP server accepting requests from GitHub webhooks, and starting GitHub runners on demand on Koyeb.
+koyeb-github-runner-scheduler is a golang HTTP server accepting requests from GitHub webhooks, and starting GitHub runners on demand on Koyeb.

 ## Usage

-To start a the GitHub runner executor on Koyeb, follow these steps:
+To start the scheduler on Koyeb, follow these steps:

 #### Using the [control panel](https://app.koyeb.com/)

 * On the Koyeb control panel, create a new service and select the "GitHub" deployment method
-* Under "Public GitHub repository", enter the URL of this repository: https://github.com/koyeb/koyeb-github-runner-executor
+* Under "Public GitHub repository", enter the URL of this repository: https://github.com/koyeb/koyeb-github-runner-scheduler
 * Select the "Dockerfile" builder
 * Set the following environment variables:
     - **PORT:** 8000.
 Make sure this value matches the port exposed under the section "Exposing gyour service".